Francesco601/LISP-exercises/README.md

 # LISP-exercises
-A repository for solutions to exercises from the  book Common LiISPcraft and some other nuggets
+A repository for solutions to exercises from the  book Common LISPcraft by Robert Wilensky and some other nuggets